Lisa M. Nunn, PhD

 Professor Nunn earned her B.A. in Literature and Theater from Whittier College in 1997.
 She earned her M.A. in Sociology in 2005 and her Ph.D. in Sociology in 2009 from the University of California, San Diego.

 Scholarly and Creative Work

-Professor Nunn is currently working on a book manuscript based on her dissertation: “Identity and the Pursuit of School Success: Understandings of Intelligence and Effort in Three High Schools.”
-This manuscript investigates how both schools (organizations) and students (individuals) refine and adapt cultural ideas about academic success, and how this process perpetuates existing social inequality in educational attainment.
-From the same research project, Professor Nunn has published “Classrooms as Racialized Spaces: Dynamics of Collaboration, Tension, and Student Attitudes in Urban and Suburban High Schools” in Urban Education.
-She is also working on a second article: “Intelligence and the Pursuit of School Success: A Symbolic Interactionist Perspective.”
+Professor Nunn’s book, Defining Student Success: The Role of School and Culture (2014 with Rutgers University Press), investigates how both schools (organizations) and students (individuals) refine and adapt cultural ideas about academic success, and how this process perpetuates existing social inequality in educational attainment.
+From the same research project, Professor Nunn published “Classrooms as Racialized Spaces: Dynamics of Collaboration, Tension, and Student Attitudes in Urban and Suburban High Schools” in the journal Urban Education.

 Professor Nunn has a forthcoming article in the Journal of LGBT Youth, titled "Wearing a Rainbow Bumper Sticker: Homophobia, Heteronormativity, and Heterosexual Privilege," that she co-authored with Sophia C. Bolt, a USD undergraduate student and sociology major.